 Lumens are a standard unit used for measuring brightness of lights, while watts are a unit for measuring the amount of electricity required to power an electrically-powered object.
 In lightbulbs, watts are used to signify how much energy is required to power the bulb.
 Therefore, more energy-efficient lightbulbs may use fewer watts to produce the same number of Lumens (brightness).

 Yes!
-We offer custom printing of corporate logos, designs, or instructions on the PackLite 16.
+We offer custom printing of corporate logos, designs, or instructions on our lights.
 This option is available for orders of 120+ units, and you can learn more here for pricing and further details.

 Each of our lights has a red power button below the solar panel.
 Press this button firmly to turn your light ON, cycle through brightness settings, and turn it OFF.
 This button is slightly inset to ensure that your light will not be turned on by accident and lose charge.

 Yes, LuminAID lights are all waterproof and dustproof!
 They can be submerged up to 1 meter (FL 1 STANDARD IPX-67) and can float.
-With the PackLite Max, however, it is important to always ensure that USB charging input and the USB charging output ports are securely closed and covered when not in use.
-Do not expose the PackLite Max to water when it is charging via USB.
+With the lights that have USB charging ports, it is important to always ensure that the ports are securely closed and covered when not in use.
+Do not expose these lights to water when it is charging via USB.

 LuminAID solar lights contain lithium-ion polymer batteries, similar to the battery inside most cell phones.
 The LuminAID light has two temperature ranges: 1.
 Temperature range to recharge in sun which is 32 degrees F to 113 degrees F and 2.
 Temperature range to turn on lantern which is -4 degrees F to 140 degrees F. Temperatures lower or higher than that can damage the battery and reduce overall battery life.
 To increase longevity of the battery, it is best to avoid recharging your light in temperatures below freezing.
 If you do need to use your product in sub-zero temperatures, we recommend recharging it when it is warmer and using the Medium or Low setting when in sub-zero temperatures to get the most run time hours out of your light before needing to recharge it again.
 If you need to recharge it and only have sub-zero temperatures, we recommend placing it in a sunny window or for a few hours each day during peak sun hours outside.
 It will take a few days longer to fully charge.